PAARKAVYB/Ex-6-Handwritten-Digit-Recognition-using-MLP/README.md

-# Skill Assisessment Handwritten Digit Recognition using MLP
+# Skill Assessment Handwritten Digit Recognition using MLP
 ## AIM:
 To Recognize the Handwritten Digits using Multilayer perceptron.
 ##  EQUIPMENTS REQUIRED: